How I Loaded 100K+ Dynamics 365 Contacts Without Crashing the Browser

 Call retrieveMultipleRecords

-Pass the entity name and your options string to the API.
+Pass the entity logical name and your options string to the API method.

 3